omidarmat/webDevNotes/react/react.md

 So when React detects a nested route in the URL, it goes through the `<Route />` elements defined inside the parent `<Route>` element and selects the one corresponding to the nested route.
 Then it takes the related JSX from the corresponding component file and puts it in the place of the `<Outlet />` element defined in the parent component JSX.
 This is pretty similar to the concept of children prop, but in this case for the routes.

 > In this example, as it would be the case with many examples of nested routes, we may actually not want the bare parent route empty of any of the possible child components corresponding to the defined nested routes.
 This means that we show a list of `Cities` in the `App` layout component for the `app/cities` route, and we show a list of `Countries` in the `App` layout component for the `app/countries` route, but we actually don't want the page to render empty for the `/app` URL.
 So we want to display, for instance, the list of cities or any other content as a default render.
 This is where the **index route** comes to play.
-To implement an index route, we should another nested route in the parent route and pass an `index` prop to it in order to define it as an index route.
+To implement an index route, we should use another nested route in the parent route and pass an `index` prop to it in order to define it as an index route.
 See the code exmaple below:

 ```js
 <Route path="app" element={<AppLayout />}>